Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 \subsubsection{Extended domain of validity in theories with a twist gap}

 As derived, eq.~\!\eqref{eq:univ2d} holds in the limit $\beta^2(1-\omega^2)\to 0$.
-In the large central charge limit, and under the assumption of sparse low lying spectrum of scaling dimension and twist, however, the regime of validity of ~\!\eqref{eq:univ2d} extends to the following larger domain:
+In the large central charge limit, and under the assumption of sparse low lying spectrum of scaling dimensions and twists, however, the regime of validity of ~\!\eqref{eq:univ2d} extends to the following larger domain:

-(i.e.\ the regime of temperatures that lies above the Hawking Page transition).
-This extension of domain was conjectured (with numerical evidence) in the ref.~\!\cite{Hartman:2014oaa}, and proven recently in the ref.~\!\cite{Dey:2024nje}.
+(i.e.\ the regime of temperatures that lies above the Hawking-Page transition).
+This extension of the domain was conjectured (with numerical evidence) in the ref.~\!\cite{Hartman:2014oaa}, and proven recently in the ref.~\!\cite{Dey:2024nje}.
 In the microcanonical ensemble, this tells us that the universal entropy formula, described above, applies not just at asymptotically large values of $J$, but, in fact, for all $J$ and $\tau$ that are large enough so that

 which extends the usual universal entropy formula at fixed twist, and large spin.